Farouk Miya

-Farouk Miya (born 26 November 1997) is a Ugandan professional footballer who plays as an attacking midfielder for TFF First League club Çaykur Rizespor and the Uganda national team.
+Farouk Miya (born 26 November 1997) is a Ugandan professional footballer who plays as an attacking midfielder for Uganda national team.

 Club career

 In January 2016, it was announced that Miya would be joining Belgian top flight club, Standard Liège in what was reported to be an initial loan deal taking him from Ugandan club Vipers.
 Standard Liège acquired his services for a fee of 400,000 US$.

 On 31 January 2017, Miya was loaned to Royal Excel Mouscron until the end of the season.

 In February 2018, Miya was loaned to Səbail FK, returning at the end of the 2017–18 season.

 On 20 August 2019, Miya signed a three-year contract with Süper Lig side Konyaspor.
 He made his debut five days later against Galatasaray at Türk Telekom Stadium.

 He joined TFF First League club Çaykur Rizespor on a two-year contract in July 2022.

 International career

 Miya made his debut for the Uganda national team on 11 July 2014 against Seychelles.